 Mission-related, need-based awards for full-time undergraduate students at the discretion of the Admissions and Financial Aid Committee.

-School of Education Award
+Kakos School of Arts & Science Award

 Business Scholar's Award